Is Plagiarism a Crime

 Copy and paste plagiarism – in this instance, a person copies a passage or one or several lines from a particular source without citing or using quotation marks.

-Mosaic plagiarism – this is where you use different ideas, phrases, or passages from various sources to come up with a “patchwork” without the correct citation.
+Mosaic plagiarism is where you use different ideas, phrases, or passages from various sources to develop a “patchwork” without the correct citation.
 Although the piece is seen as new, the idea is not.

-Self-plagiarism – this is copying one’s previous work with citing or saying it.
+Self-plagiarism is copying one’s previous work by citing or saying it.
 For example, you can submit a draft you had previously submitted without your teacher’s knowledge.

 When you express a thought without citing the source or sharing a passage of text without quoting it correctly, you are simply getting a score from someone else’s work.
 This would be the case even if you had no intentions of misleading your lecturer or reader.